Who killed Tony Soprano?

 In Season Two, Tony had Patsy’s twin brother Philly whacked.
 We also know that Patsy is fully aware of who ordered the hit, as he shows up drunk at Tony’s home brandishing a gun in Season Three.

 He then proceeds to urinate in Tony’s pool.

-This annoyed Patsy and caused a rift between himself and Christopher.
+This annoyed Patsy and caused a rift between him and Christopher.

-Although Patsy’s son is engaged to Tony’s daughter Meadow in Season Six, I doubt that this relationship is enough to secure Patsy’s loyalty.
+Although Patsy’s son is engaged to Tony’s daughter Meadow in Season Six, I doubt that this relationship is enough to secure his loyalty.